 Transitional Pieces Between Art Nouveau and Art Deco

-The period between Victorian (Art Nouveau is essentially a subset of the Victorian era spanning 1837-1901) and post-World War I design featuring Art Deco elements was bridged by the Edwardian era.
+The period between Victorian (Art Nouveau is essentially a subset of the Victorian era, which lasted from 1837-1901) and post-World War I design featuring Art Deco elements was bridged by the Edwardian era.
 Dating from the early 1900s through about 1920, the Edwardian period is one of transition.
-It is also one of the hardest to pinpoint in terms of nailing down an age when it comes to objects made during this timeframe.
+It is also one of the hardest to pinpoint in terms of nailing down an production date when it comes to objects made during this timeframe.

 Pieces made in around 1910 tend to have more Art Nouveau influence, while those made closer to 1920 will oftentimes have Deco geometric elements added in.
 If you run across an object that seems to combine flowing or filigree elements and angular components, it could very well date to this period.